GospelSounders/adventhymnals/content/02.christ-in-song/06.401-500/05.441-450/03.By-Thee-We-Rise/docs.md

 ---
+title: |
-title: 443.
-By Thee We Rise
+    443. By Thee We Rise - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 443.
+By Thee We Rise.
+Christ is ris'n, our Lord and King, Let the whole creation sing; Raise your joys and triumphs high; Sing, ye heav'ns, let earth reply.
+    keywords:  |
-    keywords: Christ in Song, By Thee We Rise, Christ is ris&#039;n, our Lord and King,
+        Christ in Song, adventhymnals, advent hymnals, By Thee We Rise, Christ is ris'n, our Lord and King.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 443. BY THEE WE RISE
+####  Christ in Song,

 ```txt
 1.